kanbagoly/guice-cached/README.md

         }
 }
 ```
-and just get your `MyClass` using Guice and the method calls will be cached
+and get your `MyClass` using Guice's injector and the annotated method calls will be cached
 ```java
 Injector injector = Guice.createInjector(new MyModule());
 MyClass cached = injector.getInstance(MyClass.class);